Using Financial Aid

 4. Accept Your Aid on KU Enroll & Pay

 Once your aid is posted on your KU Enroll & Pay account, accept it and complete any promissory notes for loans.
-When you’ve secured enough aid to cover all costs of the program, you can commit to your study abroad program by signing the Financial Contract with OSA.
-After committing to your program by signing a financial contract with OSA, your KU study abroad program fees will be posted to your KU Enroll & Pay account.
+When you’ve secured enough aid to cover all costs of the program, you can commit to your study abroad program by signing the Financial Contract with SAGE.
+After committing to your program by signing a financial contract with SAGE, your KU study abroad program fees will be posted to your KU Enroll & Pay account.
 You must also enroll in the designated course(s) for your study abroad program on Enroll & Pay so that your aid can transfer.

 5. Your Financial Aid is Disbursed